fe-oct22-make-feature-not-bug/product_catalog_api/README.md

 npx sequelize-cli db:migrate
 ```

-6. Run seeder to create the necessary record in your database:
+6. Run seeder to create a custom records in your database:

 ```
 npx sequelize-cli db:seed:all